mindbuttergold/github-actions-reusable-workflows/documentation/check-pr-label/README.md

 # check-pr-label

-The check-pr-label workflow checks for the presence of a specified label on a PR.
+The check-pr-label workflow is a custom mindbuttergold workflow that checks for the presence of a specified label on a PR.

 ## Functionality